Photo of Docklands Library

 The activations focused on precinct-based place-making and business development activities, promoting creative industries, whilst facilitating marketing, business development, and social connection:

-1. The “Everyday Nicholson” campaign ran via social media and spotlighted eight unique businesses along Nicholson Street, encouraging locals to get to know them better.
+1. The 'Everyday Nicholson' campaign ran via social media and spotlighted eight unique businesses along Nicholson Street, encouraging locals to get to know them better.
 The online presence for this campaign continues past the life of the grant delivery.

 2. Brunswick Street, Fitzroy saw 50 out of work artists employed to perform outdoors on street corners in the lead up to Christmas, bringing life back to the neighbourhood and encouraging shoppers to stay longer in the precinct.